 The chair of the doctoral committee (who must be an English Department faculty member) is the student’s advisor/major professor; the chair works closely with the student in preparing the dissertation proposal.
 The doctoral committee consists of the advisor and at least two other current UWM graduate faculty members.

-The doctoral committee consists of three members by the time of the dissertation proposal, and five members by the time of the dissertation defense.
+The doctoral committee consists of three members by the time of the dissertation proposal, and four members by the time of the dissertation defense.
 In both cases, the majority of the committee must be members of the English Department faculty.
 For the dissertation defense committee, one faculty member must be from a UWM department other than English.
 All members of the student’s dissertation committee must be approved for such duty by the Department of English and the Graduate School.
 For approval of the dissertation committee, the student will complete the Declaration of Committee form available on the Graduate Student Handbook’s online Forms Checklist and Links page.
 The Associate Chair will inform the student if a committee member is not authorized to be on student dissertation committees.